 For a typical Glidecoat ceramic coating application, we complete 6 steps.
 Those steps include;

-With the heavy oxidization to the black hull of the Scout, we were forced to complete these steps in order to achieve gloss meter readings of 88.
+With the heavy oxidization to the black hull boat, we were forced to complete these steps in order to achieve gloss meter readings of 88.

 2).
 Heavy compound with a wool pad